clintjedwards/dht22_exporter/README.md

 The DHT22 is a cheap "DIY" sensor for microcontrollers (arduino, rpi)

+This repository creates a prometheus exporter so that metrics can be collected and displayed.

-![Grafana graph of metrics collected](https://i.imgur.com/m7eCUPh.png)
+![Grafana graph of metrics collected](https://i.imgur.com/m7eCUPh.png) View above dashboard json [here.](./grafana.json)

 ## Example of exported metrics